Your Personal Injury Case Checklist

 Don’t miss doctor’s appointments or physical therapy appointments.

-I encourage my clients to strictly follow their doctors’ advice and not to miss any appointments.
+- Do not miss any doctor’s appointments or therapy sessions.
 If you do not keep your appointments, your treating physicians will not be able to document your injuries and treatment.
 This will seriously hurt your legal personal injury case in the long run and also will prevent you from improving your medical condition.

 Stay in touch on your personal injury case with your attorney (communication is key in a personal injury case)